-Many plumbers like residential work, while others specialise in bigger commercial projects.
+Many plumbers like residential work, while others specialize in more significant commercial projects.

 Work out where your revenue comes from and target the risks associated with that work for plumber insurance cover.

-Don’t forget the insurer will want to know you are properly qualified for the work the business carries out – especially if hazards like oil or gas are involved.
+Don’t forget the insurer will want to know you are adequately qualified for the work the business carries out – especially if hazards like oil or gas are involved.

 Most plumber insurance will include:

 Public liability cover is optional but not necessary.
-If a plumber is blamed for damage, accident or injury arising from poor workmanship, the compensation and related legal costs can be enormous.
+If a plumber is blamed for the damage, accident, or injury arising from poor artistry, the compensation, and related legal costs can be enormous.

 Other add-ons depend on the size of the business and how it is run.

 Standard home insurance does not cover a plumber with an office and storage at home.
-Insurers will reject any claim if the business does not have dedicated cover
+Insurers will reject any claim if the business does not have a dedicated cover.

 Plumbers should also bundle in goods in transit cover to business insurance packages to protect materials and equipment carried for customers or main contractors.